Welcome to GEOetc. My name is Gary Lewis and I am delighted to share the wonderful world of geoscience with you.

 I have spent a lot of time measuring the weathering rates of marble gravestones.
 During my studies, I have discovered ...

-For many educators who are not Earth science trained, and many who are, they flounder when trying to work out ...
+Many educators who are not Earth science trained, and many who are, flounder when trying to work out the best …

 Understanding polar reversals helps us to understand an important piece of evidence for Plate Tectonics.
 When molten rock cools, some ...